d-bl/GroundForge/docs/help/Thread-Properties.md

 ---
 layout: default
-title: Toggle Threads
+title: Thread properties
 ---

 Toggle thread colors
 ====================
-You may have to scroll/drag the thread diagram (or increase the panel size) to make the squares at the start of the threads visible.
+You may have to scroll/drag the thread diagram (or increase the panel size) to make the squares at the start or bobbins ate the end of the threads visible.
 ![](images/toggle-thread.png)
-Click these squares to toggle between a black or red color.
+Click these squares or bobbins to browse through a few colors.
 A tooltip shows a thread number when your mouse hovers over a square.
 ![](images/toggle-hover.png)
 Too tiny squares or too close together?
 Use the zoom function of your browser.